MicrosoftDocs/sdk-api/sdk-api-src/content/appmgmt/ns-appmgmt-_appcategoryinfo.md

 ## -description

-The  <b>APPCATEGORYINFO</b> structure contains information about an application.
-The <a href="https://msdn.microsoft.com/640aa5d0-c135-46b7-a25f-03c6325cb561">APPCATEGORYINFOLIST</a> structure contains a list of <b>APPCATEGORYINFO</b> structures, one for each category in the domain.
-The <b>APPCATEGORYINFOLIST</b> structure can be returned by the  <a href="https://msdn.microsoft.com/10824852-7810-483a-91b3-2d9cc3d21934">GetManagedApplicationCategories</a> function.
+Provides application category information to Add/Remove Programs in Control Panel.
+The <a href="https://msdn.microsoft.com/c590d9ab-ab41-4192-a6c2-c6c2c931e873">APPCATEGORYINFOLIST</a> structure is used create a complete list of categories for an application publisher.

 ## -struct-fields